katsal/event-compass/README.md

 # EVENT COMPASS

-Ever wondered if we could
+Ever wondered if we could get to know the popular events at a place?
+Especially ,for a solo traveller.
+At event compass(launched for Tokyo) you get to socialise with other fellow travellers and visit an event which is voted popular by fellow travellers.
+You get to read feeds from travellers you follow too.

 <img width="1412" alt="Screenshot 2023-09-19 at 11 13 05 pm" src="https://github.com/katsal/event-compass/assets/129238177/a187c616-b716-465e-a665-c76eaee9439d">